apache/flagon-useralejs/README.md

 ## Examples

 We provide a number of examples to illustrate how the [functions above](https://github.com/apache/incubator-flagon-useralejs#usage) can be used with sample webpages and logging servers.
-These are tailed for [module examples](https://github.com/apache/incubator-flagon-useralejs/tree/master/example/webpackUserAleExample) and [script-tag examples](https://github.com/apache/incubator-flagon-useralejs/tree/master/example).
+These are tailored for [module examples](https://github.com/apache/incubator-flagon-useralejs/tree/master/example/webpackUserAleExample) and [script-tag examples](https://github.com/apache/incubator-flagon-useralejs/tree/master/example).
 Select examples are below: